 I also hope that Spring will finally arrive; and just like you, I also look forward to my family’s annual spring clean.
 After the winter we have had, I think there are countless other individuals and families across the country looking forward to opening their windows and letting in some fresh air.

-This year, instead of simply giving your home a good scrub, it sounds like you want to take the time to de-clutter and make some money in the process.
+This year, take the time to de-clutter and make some money in the process.

 Regardless of the space you are looking to de-clutter, it’s time to roll up your sleeves and bring order to both your home and your finances – and these tips can help you start to de-clutter and turn your trash into treasure: